Meets 2nd Wednesday of the month

 & How Can CoDA Help?

 This page is a good place to start and will answer many of your questions.
 There are downloadable brochures, self-assessment tools, frequently asked questions, and a speaker who shares from her background and recovery.

-For those new to CoDA, we typically recommend keeping an open mind and to attend at least 6 meetings to be able to adequately discover how Co-dependents anonymous can help.
+For those new to CoDA, we typically recommend keeping an open mind and attending at least 6 meetings in order to adequately discover how Co-dependents anonymous can help.